 13 Ensure people have access to continuing professional development, supportive supervision and protected time for training.
 Trust Completed.
 Comprehensive CPD programme for all professional groups.
 14 Establish a £10m fund for nurses, midwives and allied health professionals to drive increased placement capacity and the development of technology-enhanced clinical placements.
-Health Education England tion Trust 15 HEE to further develop its e-learning materials, including simulation, building on the offer provided in response to COVID-19.
-Health Education England 2020/21 6 Foundat 16 Start delivering a pre-registration blended learning nursing degree programme.
+Health Education England ion Trust 15 HEE to further develop its e-learning materials, including simulation, building on the offer provided in response to COVID-19.
+Health Education England 2020/21 S Foundation Truly 16 Start delivering a pre-registration blended learning nursing degree programme.
 The programme aims to increase the appeal of a nursing career by widening access and providing a more flexible approach to learning, using current and emerging innovative and immersive technologies.
-Health Education England /Universities From Jan 2021 The and Wear NHS FOUNDation Trust 17 HEE to pursue this blended learning model for entry to other professions.
-Health Education England From Jan 2021 ALC: NO REC RUITMENT white of Action Who Timeline (where provided) Current position 1 Increase recruitment to roles such as clinical support workers, highlighting the importance of these roles for patients and other healthcare workers as well as potential career pathways to other registered roles.
-Trust Completed Continuous development of roles in line with workforce plans.
-Partnership with local universities and the Open University.
-Peer Supporters.
+Health Education England /Universities From Jan 2021 e and Wear With 17 HEE to pursue this blended learning model for entry to other professions.
+Health Education England From Jan 2021